catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 The web dashboard
 *****************

-The :ref:`cloud dashboard <cloud-dashboard>` is a simple way to interact with The Catalyst Cloud.
+The cloud dashboard is a simple way to interact with The Catalyst Cloud.
 It is publicly available on the Internet and can be reached
 at: https://dashboard.cloud.catalyst.net.nz